 - 3.return the full list of quotes with rates that have already been improved for both tier-based and PSP-improvements.

-Every quote includes a quote ID which is unique.
+Every quote includes a quote ID which is unique to the PSP's quote request.
 The usage of this quote ID is explained below.

 The Source PSP will:

 - 1.Select their preferred quote from the list of quotes provided by Nexus.
 They may simply choose the best rate in the market or may choose a preferred FXP.
-If the PSP is also an FXP, they may select their own quote.
+(If the PSP is themselves an FXP, they may select their own quote.)

 If the Sender approves the payment at that rate: